 Not only are you extending a hand to someone in need, but it can also help one feel more aligned and inclusive within their community.

 If you’re feeling isolated or alone, reach out to a friend or family member and spend quality time with them.

 More and more people are yearning for quality experiences versus material items during the holidays.

 Spending time with a dear friend can uplift one’s spirit and also help gain perspective on areas that may seem overwhelming.
 It can also provide comfort and hope.

 Peace and Good Will to All

 May we fill our hearts with kindness, love, and compassion during this holiday season, and as this decade draws to a close, let us come together in peace.

 Peace and blessings,

 P.S.
-Thank you to my family, friends, colleagues, and clients.
-You have all added to my life in wondrous ways!
+Thank you to my family, friends, and colleagues.
+You have added to my life in wondrous ways!
 I am truly grateful.

 * courtesy of Los Angeles Almanac at the time of this writing.